-Plan Category Number of Securities Remaining to be Issued Upon Exercise of Outstanding Options, Warrants and Rights eighted-Average Exercise ee of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Compensation Plans (Excluding Outstanding Options, Warrants and Rights
+Plan Category Number of Securities Remaining to be Issued Upon Exercise of Outstanding Options, Weighted-Average Exercise Price of Outstanding Options, Number of Securities Remaining Available for Future Issuance Under Compensation Plans (Excluding Outstanding Options,

+Transaction and Rights Terrorent and Rights We was and Rights

 Equity compensation plans approved

-by security holders 6,650,080 \$ 25.48 6,798,074(a)
+by security holders 6,650,080 \$ 25.84 6,798,074 (a)

 Equity compensation plans not

 approved by security holders N/A

-Total 6,650,080 \$ 25.48 6,798,074
+Total 6,650,080 \$ 25.84 6,798,074

 (a) Consists of securities remaining for future issuance under the Plan and NRG's Employee Stock Purchase Plan, or ESPP.
-There were 6,798,074 and 7,941,758 shares of common stock remaining available for grants of awards under the Plan as of December 31, 2008 and 2007, respectively.
+There were 6,798,074 and 7,941,758 shares of Common Stock remaining available for grants of awards under the Plan as of December 31, 2008 and 2007, respectively.
 The ESPP was approved by NRG's stockholders on May 14, 2008.
 There are 500,000 shares reserved from NRG's treasury shares for the ESPP.
 There were 500,000 shares remaining under the ESPP as of December 31, 2008.
 In January 2009, 41,706 shares were issued to employees accounts from the treasury stock reserve for the ESPP.